 3. A parent shouldn't have to tell his child more than one time to obey them in crossing the street lest they put their lives in danger.
 Why is it any different with our heavenly Father?
 Did our Lord not admonish us to be like little children, not haughty self-important "adults"?

 4. One scripture and one Papal decree lead by Holy Spirit telling us we must be baptized into Christ Church to be saved should be enough.
 If it's not enough, we really need to ask ourselves why, if we are truly a Catholic Christian trying to follow Our Lord’s commands.
 Do we truly trust Our Lord and the traditions of the Church He established with Peter as the first father of the Church, the Pope?

-Footnote: Jesus made it clear that SATAN the devil is a demon and a god of this world who has blinded people's minds to his ways.
+Our Lord Jesus Christ made it clear that SATAN the devil is the god of this world and he has blinded people's minds to the truth.
 To dismiss the reality of this would be a fatal mistake.